 Did you know that ‘yoga’ isn’t just one all-encompassing practice?
-In fact, yoga refers to far more than just the asanas or poses that have become a form of physical exercise the world over.
-Yoga is as much about the mental and spiritual as it is the physical, andis a collection of disciplines with the ultimate goal of attaining moksha, or liberation.
+In fact, yoga refers to far more than just the asanas or poses that have become a form of physical exercise over the world.
+Yoga is as much about the mental and spiritual as it is the physical, and is a collection of disciplines with the ultimate goal of attaining moksha, or liberation.

 But in modern terms, this has evolved to mean a type of yoga that focuses on slow, gentle movements, holding the asanas for a few breaths before transitioning to the next.
-So if you’re a beginner looking to explore yoga, this is a good place to start!
+So if you’re a beginner looking to explore yoga in India, this is a good place to start!

-However, you will also find more exhaustive courses in India that will take you beyond just the asanas to a holistic practice of Hatha Yoga, which includes pranayama (breathing techniques), meditation, and even a recommended diet.
-So Hatha yoga is even suited for those of you looking for a more meaningful experience.Plan your trip
+However, you will also find more exhaustive courses in India that will take you beyond just the asanas to a holistic practice of Hatha Yoga.
+This includes pranayama (breathing techniques), meditation, and even a recommended diet.
+So Hatha yoga is even suited for those of you looking for a more meaningful experience.

-Iyengar Yoga is a form of Hatha Yoga that focuses more on the physical practices and movements, and is one of the most popular types of yoga in India.
+Iyengar Yoga is a form of Hatha Yoga that focuses more on physical practices and movements and is one of the most popular types of yoga in India.
 This type is about precise movements to create certain body alignments, matched carefully with breathing techniques.

-This method helps you to awaken the Kundalini, the spiritual energy that is believed to rest at the base of your spine.
-Don’t look at this purely as physical exercise; this type of yoga aims to connect you to your consciousness, and help you unleash your true potential.Plan your trip
+This method helps you to awaken the Kundalini, the spiritual energy believed to rest at the base of your spine.
+Don’t look at this purely as physical exercise; this type of yoga in India aims to connect you to your consciousness and help you unleash your true potential.

 Ashtanga Vinyasa Yoga

-You can sign up for short yoga classes to get a feel for it, longer courses with a stay at a yoga ashram, or even do some yoga teacher training if you’ve found the right sort of yoga for yourself!
+You can sign up for short yoga classes to get a feel for it, longer courses with a stay at some of the best yoga ashrams in India, or even do some yoga teacher training yourself!
 Check out this article on yoga travel routes.